Warrior triptychs

 I am grateful to Marc DeVriese for this alternate state of the above design.

-Title: Dainagon Suketomo-kô no soku Chûnagon Suketoshi-kô etc.
+Title: Lord Chûnagon Suketoshi, Son of Lord Dainagon Suketomo (Dainagon Suketomo-kô no soku Chûnagon Suketoshi-kô)

 Description: Kumawaka Maru (熊若丸), son of Dainagon Suketomo, and the wife of Shinozuka Iga no Kami outside a house in the snow